RTippin/messenger-ui/README.md

 ### Notes
 - This package provides web routes that pertain to the `messenger` core.
 No authentication routes/system will be setup for you.
-- Our compiled `NotifyManager.js` uses laravel echo, with the `socket.io` library (no option for pusher at this time).
+- Our compiled `NotifyManager.js` uses laravel echo, with the `socket.io` library.
 - You will need to setup your own websocket implementation for `socket.io`, as well as configure your laravel app's broadcast driver to use your websocket credentials.
   - For a quick setup using [tlaverdure/laravel-echo-server][link-echo-server] websockets, follow the instructions at the bottom.
+- Future support for `pusher.js` library, along with the [Laravel Websockets][link-laravel-websockets] package will be added.

 ---